skysqlinc/skysql-docs/docs/FractionalDBA.md

 ### **Tailored Backup/Restore Strategies**

-Partner with SkyDBAs to create tailored backup stratagies to meet your organization's Recovery Time Objective (RTO) and Recovery Point Objective (RPO) goals.
+Partner with SkyDBAs to create tailored backup strategies to meet your organization's Recovery Time Objective (RTO) and Recovery Point Objective (RPO) goals.

 ### **Data Recovery Assistance and Validation**

-SkyDBAs can assists in data recovery from backups or other sources, providing expertise for analysis.
-Additionally, as requestied, SkyDBA can conduct annual Disaster Recovery exercises upon request to ensure preparedness.
+SkyDBAs can assist in data recovery from backups or other sources, providing expertise for analysis.
+Additionally, as requested, SkyDBA can conduct annual Disaster Recovery exercises upon request to ensure preparedness.
 It's important to note that running a recovery to a secondary service may require additional compute resources.